 Incompatibility – Often, upgrading a portion of your network, such as switching to a new application or server operating system, leads to a partial loss of functionality in your older equipment.
 This can be caused by a lack of appropriate software or resources, or it might be because older hardware is no longer supported.
 By replacing or refreshing office equipment every three to five years, you can reduce the risk of incompatibility between devices and applications.

 Overworked Equipment – Significant growths in business such as opening new locations, hiring new employees, or expanding your product and service offerings may take a toll on your computers, printers, and servers.
-If your printer is struggling to handle the increased workload or your server is bottlenecking from an increase in traffic, you should think about upgrading to newer technology that is built to meet such high demands.
+If your copier is struggling to handle the increased workload or your server is bottlenecking from an increase in traffic, you should think about upgrading to newer technology that is built to meet such high demands.

 Making Sense of Upgrading

 Once you have determined that your office needs a technology facelift, knowing where to start can be tricky.
-For instance, if your employees are having trouble accessing network resources from their workstations, what exactly do you need to fix?
+For instance, if your employees are having trouble accessing network resources from their PC’s and laptops, what exactly do you need to fix?
 Do you need to upgrade their computers, the server, or the network infrastructure?
 Knowing what to fix or replace and what to replace it with requires careful thought.

 Here are a few questions for you to consider.

-What technology (and applications) are critical for my business?
+What technology (and applications) are critical for your business?
 Upgrading mission-critical equipment and applications is a risky process, and it needs to be handled with caution.
 For example, if you rely on a particular piece of software for tracking customer orders, you want to be sure that it will work flawlessly on new computers or servers to avoid a disruption in business continuity.